mintic-ai/ephemeral/docs/guides/adding-services.md

 ---
 title: "Service Development Guide"
-description: "Comprehensive guide for creating and integrating new services in the Docker On-Demand system"
+description: "Comprehensive guide for creating and integrating new services in the Ephemeral system"
 audience: ["developers", "contributors"]
 last_updated: "2025-01-23"
 version: "1.0.0"